Reddit User Wants To Know If She's Wrong For Not Dog Sitting Because She Is Having A Baby Soon

 She started out the post by saying that they are expecting a baby soon and her mother asked them to watch her dogs.

-She said that her and her husband politely declined as their daughter will be very young still.
+She said that she and her husband politely declined, as their daughter will still be very young.

 Her mom responded negatively and immediately got upset, but she explained her situation.

-She says that her mom still was upset and started crying, but says that she should expect her parents to understand her situation.
+She says that her mom was still upset and started crying, but she believes that her parents should understand her situation.

-The first comment says that she's NTA and dives into the details of her post and what she said the situation was.
+The first comment says that she's NTA and dives into the details of her post and what she described the situation to be.

 A family therapist specializing in life transitions notes that the impending arrival of a baby often shifts focus from pets to the new family member.
 This can lead to feelings of guilt or anxiety about balancing care for both the baby and the pet.